amelielabs/amelie-docs/content/sql/query/select.md

 keys are used for partitioning, where the primary or secondary index can be used by backends for data scan inside partitions.

+### HEAP-only scan

+Using the **`USE HEAP`** clause, it is possible to force a query read directly from a memory allocator context to avoid using indexes.

-### Distributed JOIN and Shared Tables
+### Parallel JOIN and Subqueries

-By default, all tables are **`PARTITIONED`** and distributed.
+All tables are partitioned and distributed across CPU cores.
 Partitions will be created on each backend worker for parallel access or modification.

-Due to the distributed database nature, the way partitioned tables are operated has some limitations.
-The primary goal is to eliminate distributed round-trips to the backend workers and ideally execute all transaction statements in one goal.

-Partitioned tables cannot be directly joined with other partitioned tables, and the same limitation applies to subqueries.
+Partitioned tables can be directly joined with other partitioned tables and used in subqueries.
-Instead, the transaction must use CTE to achieve the same effect.
+Amelie coordinates access to partitions created on other backends for those cases to avoid concurrent writes simultaneously.

+Additionally, expressions or CTE can be used to JOIN data.
 Amelie treats [CTE](/docs/sql/transactions/cte) as separate statements to combine and execute non-dependable statements in one operation on backend workers.
 The query planner tries to rewrite queries using CTE whenever it can.

-Another efficient way to JOIN partitioned tables is by using shared tables.

-**`SHARED`** tables are not partitioned (single partition) and are available for concurrent direct read access from any backend worker.

-The purpose of shared tables is to support efficient **`Parallel JOIN`** operations with other partitioned tables, where shared tables are used as dictionary tables.
-However, frequently updating a shared table is less efficient since it requires coordination and exclusive access.

-Shared tables can be joined with other shared tables or CTE results without limitations.
-However, currently, only one partitioned table can be directly joined with shared tables.

-### Subqueries

-Currently, subqueries can be made to shared tables, [CTE](/docs/sql/transactions/cte) results, and expressions.
-Subqueries to other partitioned tables are not supported directly.
-Instead, CTE must be used.
-It will guarantee that a query to the partitioned table is executed only once and not nested.

 ---